MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/encrypt-sql-connection-using-ssl.md

 This article provides information about how to encrypt SMA Web Service to SQL connection by using Secure Socket Layer (SSL) and encrypt the network traffic between runbook worker and SQL database.

-## Encrypt SMA web service connection using SSL
+## Encrypt SMA web service connection

 Use the following procedure to securely connect SMA web service with the SQL server: